noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - smaller documents
   - known query patterns

+#### document

+- store data as some type of document structure, e.g. JSON

 ### graph

-- for traversing multi-layered relationships
+- for traversing multi-layered relationships and highly connected datasets

+### key value

+- optimized to store and retrieve key-value pairs in large volumes and in milliseconds

 ### in memory

+- used for read-heavy and compute intensive applications that require low latency access to data

 ## virtualization